YouTransactor-SAS/mPOS-SDK-IOS/README.md

 # YouTransactor mPOS SDK - IOS

-###### Release 1.0.0.0
+###### Release 0.2.0

 <p>
   <img src="https://user-images.githubusercontent.com/59020462/86530425-e563bc00-beb8-11ea-821d-23996a2187da.png">
 </p>

-This repository provides a step by step documentation for YouTransactor's native IOS SDK, that enables you to integrate our proprietary card terminal(s) to accept credit and debit card payments (incl.
+This repository provides step by step documentation for the integration of YouTransactor's native iOS SDK to drive our proprietary uCube terminal to accept credit and debit card payments (incl.
 VISA, MasterCard, American Express and more).

+For the Android version of the SDK, please refer to the [Android documentation](https://github.com/YouTransactor/mPOS-SDK-Android/blob/master/README.md)

+## Summary

-The relation between the mobile device and the card terminal is a Master-Slave relation, so the mobile device drives the card terminal by calling diffrent available commands.
-The main function of the SDK is to send RPC commands to the card terminal in order to drive it.
-The SDK provides also a payment, update and log APIs.
+The interactions between the mobile device and the card terminal is a Master-Slave relation in which the mobile device drives the card terminal by calling the various terminal commands.
+The SDK provides payment, update, and log APIs.
+The main purpose of the SDK is to send RPC commands to the card terminal to sequence operations.

-The SDK contains several modules: Connexion, RPC, MDM, Payment, Log.
+The SDK includes the following modules: Connexion, RPC, MDM, Payment, Log.

-* The connexion module provides an interface 'IconnexionManager' so you can use your implementation and also it provides a Bluetooth Low Energy (BLE)  implementaions.
+- The connexion module provides an 'IconnexionManager' interface, so you can use your implementation, and provides a Bluetooth Low Energy (BLE) implementaion.
-* The RPC module use the IconnexionManager implementation to send/receive, RPC command/response from card terminal.
-It provides an implementation of all RPC commands you will see next how to use that in your application.
+- The RPC module uses the IconnexionManager implementation to send RPC commands and receive responses from the card terminal.
+It provides an implementation of all the device RPCs.
-* The MDM module is an implementation of all YouTransactor's TMS services.
-The TMS server is mainly used to manage the version of firmware and ICC / NFC configurations of card terminal.
-So the SDK allows you to transparently update of the card terminal using our TMS.
-This module is useless if you decide to use another TMS not the YouTransactor one.
+- The MDM module is an implementation of all YouTransactor's TMS services.
+The TMS server is mainly used to manage the firmware updates and ICC / NFC parameter configurations of the terminal.
+The SDK allows transparent update of the card terminal when using our TMS.
+This module is not required if you choose to use your own TMS.
-* The payment module implements the transaction processing for contact and contactless.
-For every payment, a UCubePaymentRequest instance should be provided as input to configure the current payment and durring the transaction a callback is returned for every step.
-At the end of transaction a PaymentContext instance is returned which contains all necessary data to save the transaction.
-An example of Payment call is provided next.
+- The payment module implements the transaction processing for contact and contactless payments.
+For each transaction, a UCubePaymentRequest instance must be provided as input to configure the current operation.
+A callback is called at every progress step of the transaction, and a PaymentContext instance is returned when the transaction is complete and contains all the necessary data to record the transaction.
-* The SDK provide an ILogger interface and a default implementation to manage logs.
-Your application has the choice between using the default implementation which print the logs in a file that can be sent to our TMS server or you can use your own implementation of ILogger.
+- The SDK provide an ILogger interface and a default implementation to manage logs.
+Your application can choose between using the default implementation, which print the logs in a file that can be sent to our TMS server, or use your own implementation of ILogger.

-All this functions are resumed in one Class which is UCubeAPI.
-This class provides public static methods that your application can use to setup ConnexionManager, setup Logger, do a payment, do an update using Our TMS...
+All SDK features are gathered in a single Class: UCubeAPI.
+This class provides public static methods that your application can use to setup ConnexionManager, setup Logger, perform a payment, perform an update using our TMS...

-The SDK do not save any connexion or transaction or update data.
+The SDK does not save any connection or transaction or update data.

 For more information about YouTransactor developer products, please refer to our [www.youtransactor.com](https://www.youtransactor.com).

 ## I. General overview

 ### 1. Introduction

-YouTransactor mPOS card terminal supported by this SDK is the uCube Touch mPOS.
+The YouTransactor mPOS card terminal supported by this SDK is the uCube Touch.
+This documentation describes the YouTransactor iOS SDK implementation that complements the uCube Touch.

-This note describes the YouTransactor IOS SDK implementation that complements the uCube Touch.
-The IOS SDK handles the Payment Transaction (EMV Contact, EMV CLess) by driving the uCube Touch.
-It connects to the processor for authorization and transaction completion.
-It also connects to the YouTransactor TMS (Terminal Management System).
-The TMS is used to update the EMV parameters in the uCube Touch and to update the firmware of the uCube Touch.
+The iOS SDK manages the Payment Transaction (EMV Contact, EMV CLess) by driving the uCube Touch.
+It provides all required transaction data to allow the payment application to connect to the payment processor for authorization and transaction completion.
+It also connects to the YouTransactor TMS (Terminal Management System) used to update the uCube Touch firmware and the EMV parameters.

-This document provides an architecture of the IOS SDK, describes the transaction flow, the way the SDK can be integrated to an IOS payment application and provides sample codes.
+This document presents the iOS SDK architecture, describes the transaction flow, details how the SDK can be integrated to an iOS payment application, and provides sample codes.

 ### 2. uCube Touch

 The uCube Touch is a lightweight and compact payment dongle.
-It can turns a tablet or a mobile device, Android or iOS, into a point of sale, via a BLE connection to enable acceptance of contactless and smart payment cards.
+It can turn a tablet or a mobile device, Android or iOS, into a point of sale via a BLE connection to enable acceptance of contact and contactless payment cards.

 <p align="center">
   <img width="250" height="250" src="https://user-images.githubusercontent.com/59020462/77367842-437df080-6d5b-11ea-8e3a-423c3bc6b96b.png">